moseschmiedel/bachelor-thesis/text/thesis.typ

 The main drawback of this approach is the amount of transmitted packets.
 In comparison to the distance estimation approach implemented by
 Bluetooth Low Energy beacons @faragher_location_2015 @qamaz_experimental_2022, this implementation needs twice as much packets for a single localization cycle.
-This is because with the BLE approach the anchor nodes periodically send short packets which are received by the end node and are used to estimate the distances between itself and the anchor nodes without the need for reponse to the ping message.
+This is because with the BLE approach the anchor nodes periodically send short packets which are received by the end node and are used to estimate the distances between itself and the anchor nodes without the need for response to the ping message.

 Despite this drawback, the benefits would enable some interesting advantages over existing solutions.
 For this reason this localization method was chosen for the evaluated system.